ajakaja/ajakaja.github.io/_notes/geometric-mean.md

 </aside>

-I did some research to figure out what this means for geometric distributions.
+I did some research to figure out how to use this on geometric distributions.
 This derivation is adapted from [Norris](https://projecteuclid.org/download/pdf_1/euclid.aoms/1177731830) with some jargon and theory removed.

 Writing $$\mu_G = GM[y] = e^{\E [\log y]}$$, the true geometric mean of the distribution (assuming our data's logarithm is normally distributed, as above):